KamilChwe/SimplyRugby/README.md

 # SimplyRugby
 <img src ="https://github.com/KamilChwe/SimplyRugby/blob/master/SimplyRugby/SimplyLogo.png?raw=true" width = 125 height = 106.5>

-Graded Unit Project for HND: Software Development
+Graded Unit Project for HND: Software Development.

-This is the full Implementation of the project that I've done for my College Graded Unit I am sorry in advance if the code is super messy...
+This is the full Implementation of the project that I've done for my College Graded Unit.

+What started as a small project for my GU that had a JSON database ended up as a big and convoluted mess of research and pain.
+I honestly thought this would be simpler but it was pain, so much time was wasted on features that had simpler solutions but I just could not fit them in properly.
+This code is a mess, but its a functional mess!